Open main menu Close main menu

 Programme overview

 The Graduate Diploma in Construction Project Management is a great stepping stone if you want to move into management positions in the construction sector.
-Learn to apply project management knowledge to the construction industry to ensure contracts are completed on time and on budget.
-You'll be able to solve complex industry-related problems, in teams and alone, and provide leadership in a team environment.
+Learn to apply project management knowledge to the construction industry to ensure contracts are completed on time and within budget.
+You'll be able to solve complex industry-related problems in teams and alone and provide leadership in a team environment.

 Highlights

-• Professional development if you want to stay at the forefront of the competitive construction sector.
+• Professional development to stay at the forefront of the competitive construction sector.

-• An overview of project management theories and supply chain, people and production management.
+• An overview of project management theories, supply chain, people, and production management.

 • Application of Building Information Modelling (BIM) technology and Virtual Design and Construction (VDC) processes.